sojoudian/PSQLsetup/DockerSetup/README.md

-o set up the PostgreSQL database for your authentication system using Docker, you'll need to use a PostgreSQL Docker image.
+To set up the PostgreSQL database for your authentication system using Docker, you'll need to use a PostgreSQL Docker image.
 This setup will allow you to run PostgreSQL in a Docker container, making it easy to deploy and scale.

 Step 1: Install Docker
 Ensure that Docker is installed on your machine.
 If it's not installed, download and install Docker from the official website.